Sorry, you need to enable JavaScript to visit this website.

 Dr. Amber Hewitt

-Chief Equity Officer (OCA)
+Chief Equity Officer

 Dr. Amber A. Hewitt, is the Chief Equity Officer for the Government of the District of Columbia.
 In this role, she works in collaboration with District leadership and agencies to apply a racial equity lens across government operations.
 In 2018, she was appointed by Mayor Bowser to the Commission on Fathers, Men, and Boys.
 Amber was the Director of Health Equity at Families USA, a national, nonpartisan consumer health advocacy organization.
 She also previously worked as a health care lobbyist for an integrated, children’s health system.
 Amber’s background also includes serving as an American Psychological Association/ American Association for the Advancement of Science health policy fellow in the Office of U.S. Senator Cory Booker.
 She began her career as a tenure-track professor teaching undergraduate and doctorate-level courses in psychology, social justice, multicultural counseling and diversity issues at the University of Akron and Loyola University Chicago.
 Her research on adolescent identity development and well-being, with a special focus on Black boys and young men, has been published in several top-tier academic journals.
 A counseling psychologist by training, Amber has provided psychotherapy and psychoeducational testing for children and families.
 She received her B.S. in biological sciences from the University of Southern California, M.A. in psychology from Boston University, and a Ph.D. in counseling psychology from Loyola University Chicago.
-She holds adjunct faculty appointments at Catholic University, American University, and Simmons University.
+She holds an adjunct faculty appointment at Simmons University.

 Photo of Dr. Chikarlo Leak